MicrosoftDocs/architecture-center/docs/example-scenario/serverless/serverless-multicloud.md

 This project had the following technical goals:

 - Create a cross-industry solution.
-- Use the Multicloud Serverless Library to support a common API for users to interface with microservices wherever they are deployed.
+- Use the Multicloud Serverless Library to support a cloud-agnostic API for users to interface with microservices wherever they are deployed.
 - Use API-based access via an authenticated cloud gateway, and load balance between cloud platforms by using the gateway as a router.
 - Support a GitOps CI/CD process workflow for development, testing, and deployment on all supported cloud platforms.